haiaty/neverstoplearning-software-engineering/Learn/daml.md

 * Daml contracts are created with a complete list of parties that can see them (signatories + observers + choice controllers, usually called “stakeholders” as a whole).
 (https://discuss.daml.com/t/daml-contracts-and-visibility/3161/2)

 ---

+#### SIGNATORY

+what is a signatory? a participant that must have consented in the creation of the contract. he is practically one of those who gave permission for the contract to be created/archived. so he answers the question 'who can create the contract'?

+---

+#### OBSERVER

+ it is optional. they are the ones who can see the contract. they basically have the right to see the contract. nothing else, just see.

+---